God looks down from heaven

 Friends, history does not have to repeat itself any longer.
 The cycle can end, and I believe that the time to end it is now.

-We sit at the precipice of a new era.
-We live in a time when we can see the prophecies in the Bible coming to complete fruition.
+We sit at the precipice of a new era, a time when we can see the prophecies in the Bible coming to complete fruition.
 Here at The Fellowship, Christians around the world are helping Jews attain freedom, security, and provisions for living, every single day.
 The cycle of persecution need not continue.
+Together, we can all make a difference.